 Which type of trader is the platform suitable for?

-eToro is structured around social trading and copy trading concepts in particular, and in these areas the platform is clearly a leader on the market.
+eToro is structured around social trading and copy trading concepts in particular, and in these areas, the platform is clearly a leader on the market.
 But you can easily use the platform and their excellent graphs for regular CFD-trading.
-Product range is not the largest among competitors, but should satisfy most needs.
+The product range is not the largest among competitors but should satisfy most needs.
 However, you should look out for exorbitant withdrawal fees and spreads of individual products.

 When you open an account you automatically get a virtual account, where you can practice, get a closer look at the platform, and see how copy trading functions.
 If you want to open an actual account, you deposit at least 200 USD (it is recommended to open an account in USD, explained below).
 It is also reassuring to know that it is not possible to lose more money that there is on the account, which is not always the case in this industry.